MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/setup-ide/creators/unity-win10/live-add-multi-user-support.md

 ---
-title: Add multi-user support to a Unity game
+title: Adding multi-user support to a Unity game
 description: Adding multi-user support to your Unity game using the Xbox Live Unity plug-in. ms.date: 07/14/2017 ms.topic: article